Marie-Thérèse Joniaux: Indebtedness

-The couple soon settled into a lush townhouse, at 33 Nerviers Street off Boulevard Léopold in Antwerp.
-Her first marriage had left Ablaÿ with many mortgage and unsecured debts.
-Real-estate sales wiped out the first, but Ablaÿ still owed part of the second.
-Their daughter Jeanne, although still a minor, inherited a comfortable amount from her father, which would also be stolen by her mother.
+The couple soon settled into a luxurious townhouse, at 33 Nerviers Street off Boulevard Léopold in Antwerp.
+Her first marriage had left Ablaÿ with many mortgage-related and unsecured debts.
+Real-estate sales wiped out the first, but Ablaÿ still owed a portion of the second.
+Their daughter Jeanne, although still a minor, inherited a comfortable amount from her father, which was later stolen by her mother.

 On February 5, 1895, she sent a letter to the newspaper Étoile belge through her lawyer.

-Coming from a wealthy family, Ablaÿ had no intention to live a modest life.
+Coming from a wealthy family, Ablaÿ had no intention of living a modest life.
 She tried to find money through honest legal ways, but eventually turned to illegal means to support her lifestyle.
-She flagrantly cheated on her husband in Brussels and Spa, but denied it fiercely.
-She resorted to a mount of piety and sometimes for derisory amounts (75 Belgian francs on May 12, 1887).
-She locked herself into a spiral of indebtness.
-On May 11, 1888, she obtained a loan from her mother-in-law of 30,000 Belgian francs as the result of one of thousands of missives she wrote her, imploring her, saying that "we will have a catastrophe if you can not do anything", implying that her son, from disappointment, would put an end to his days.
-The assets of her daughter, Jeanne Faber, came in guarantee and the act is passed on May 29, 1888.
-On June 1, 1888, she was at a pawnshop to deposit silver for a fee of 140 Belgian francs.
-On August 31, 1888, a watch and a pin of her husband expired a year earlier; she is unable to redeem them and had to renew her commitment.
-The 30,000 Belgian francs were repaid the most virulent creditors.
+She flagrantly cheated on her husband in Brussels and Spa, but fiercely denied it.
+She resorted to a pawnshop and sometimes for derisory amounts (75 Belgian francs).

+On May 11, 1888, she obtained a loan from her mother-in-law of 30,000 Belgian francs as the result of one of the thousands of missives she wrote to her, imploring her, saying that "we will have a catastrophe if you cannot do anything", implying that her son, out of disappointment, would put an end to his days.
+The assets of her daughter, Jeanne Faber, came in guarantee and the act was executed on May 29, 1888.
+On June 1, 1888, she returned to a pawnshop to deposit silver for a fee of 140 Belgian francs.
+On August 31, 1888, a watch and a pin of her husband had expired a year earlier; she was unable to redeem them and had to renew her commitment.
+The 30,000 Belgian francs were used to repay the most virulent creditors.
 However, the persuasive Ablaÿ knew how to extract money from her family and acquaintances.
 She began to plan her ploys.
-There was one that she was particularly fond of at this time: she had to pay off a debt contracted by a family member to spare the family honor.
-In early 1890, she embarked on another lucrative activity: she became a blackmailer and sent anonymous letters threatening to stigmatize those who did not comply with her financial requirements.
+There was one that she was particularly fond of at this time: claiming she had to pay off a debt contracted by a family member to spare the family honor.
+In early 1890, she embarked on another lucrative activity: she became a blackmailer and sent anonymous letters threatening to stigmatize those who did not comply with her financial demands.
 She tried to blackmail the in-laws of her brother's son Lionel, who was found dead on the edge of a pond in Lubbeek, on October 26, 1890.